Cocotaxi, party bike, or jeepney? These are just some of the unusual transport picks!

-Everyone is familiar with the modern car, train, or a plane.
-However, there are some places in the world that rely on other, quite unusual modes of transport
+Everyone is familiar with the modern car, train, or plane.
+However, there are some places in the world that rely on other, quite unusual modes of transport.
+So let’s look at some of them!

 Suspension railway — Wuppertal, Germany